 Advocates for teacher tenure say that teachers need protection from power hungry administrators and school board members who have personality conflicts with a particular teacher.
 Tenure status protects a teacher, when a school board member’s child fails their class, from having the repercussion of being fired.
 It provides job security for teachers, which many believe, translates to happier teachers and teachers who perform at a higher level.
 Tenure also ensures that those who have been there longest have guaranteed job security in tough economic times even though a newer teacher is cheaper to the district.Negatives of Tenure

-Opponents of tenure argue that it is too difficult to get rid of a teacher who has been proven to be ineffective in the classroom.
-Due process is a very tedious, difficult, and expensive process for all involved.
+Opponents of tenure argue that it is too difficult to get rid of a teacher who has been proven to be ineffective in the classroom .
+Due process is a particularly tedious, difficult, and expensive process for all involved.
 Districts have tight budgets and the costs of a due process hearing can cripple a district’s budget.
 It can also be argued that teachers who have received tenure status could lack the motivation they once had to perform well in the classroom.
-Teachers can be complacent because they know it is far less likely to lose their job.
+Teachers can be complacent because they know they are less likely to lose their job.
 Finally, administrators are less likely to discipline a teacher who is tenured compared to one who is a probationary teacher even if they have committed the same offense.